 Symptoms of a miscarriage

-Pain and bleeding in early pregnancy can mean that you are having a miscarriage, but not always.
-Bleeding is very common in early pregnancy, affecting about one in four women, many of whom will go on to have a healthy baby.
+Pain and bleeding in early pregnancy can mean that you are having a miscarriage, but not always. is very common in early pregnancy, affecting about one in four women, many of whom will go on to have a healthy baby.
 Early bleeding that does not lead to miscarriage will not have caused your baby any harm.

 If the bleeding is being caused by a miscarriage, there is no treatment or therapy that can stop the miscarriage from occurring.
 However, it is still very important that you see a health professional.